Books on ADHD for parents

-Boy Without Instructions: Surviving the Learning Curve of Parenting a Child with ADHD
+Boy Without Instructions: Surviving the Learning Curve of Raising a Child with ADHD

-What to Expect When Parenting Children with ADHD
+What to Expect When Parenting Children with ADHD: A 9-step plan to master the struggles and triumphs of parenting a child with ADHD

-The Hidden Layers of ADHD: The Underlying Complexities of ADHD, and Their Powerful Affect on Your Parenting Success, ebook for parents
+The Hidden Layers of ADHD: The Underlying Complexities of ADHD, and Their Powerful Effect on Your Parenting Success

 I found that comfort and solace in Penny’s first book, Boy Without Instructions.
 As I turned the pages, I kept saying “Yes.
 This.”
 No advice or instruction, just feeling like I wasn’t alone, which I so desperately needed.